 - Assessment: The teams developed a plan as to how to migrate to the cloud.
 Holding more than 200 patents for the solar technology which it designs and manufactures, and with customers relying on the company’s guaranteed performance, security and compliance of its systems was a critical component of the plan.
 In addition, the plan addressed the need for increased developer productivity and efficiency.
 The plan was to move one application at a time into Amazon Web Services, starting with a residential solar monitoring Web app.

-- Engage: During the process of the migration, we conducted a thorough knowledge transfer, teaching the team along the way the skills needed to manage and expand on the technology moving forward.
+- Knowledge Transfer: During the process of the migration, we conducted a thorough knowledge transfer, teaching the team along the way the skills needed to manage and expand on the technology moving forward.

 Results and Benefits